-Accreditation is an important element of the educational requirement, and it is a factor that applicants and students should consider early in the process of selecting a school or online program.
+Accreditation is an important element of the educational requirement, and it is a factor that applicants and students should consider early in the process of selecting a school or online MSW program.
 The CSWE is the accepted and respected accreditation for clinical social work programs.
 CSWE accreditation has achieved broad acceptance among educational institutions, federal and state governments, public sector institutions, the nonprofit sector, and the private sector.

 Sponsored Online Social Work Programs

 - Research-driven faculty dedicated to making an impact on social problems

 - Prepares you to apply social work skills across practice settings